Tours and Speakers

 For information about tours at the Peoria County Jail, please contact the Sheriff’s Office at (309) 697-8515.

-NEW!
 Understanding Law Enforcement: Use of Force, Investigative Processes, and Disciplinary Procedures

 Join Chief Deputy Doug Gaa of the Peoria County Sheriff’s Office for a unique look into Law Enforcement Use of Force.
 Learn what criteria and standards are used to determine whether the force used is reasonable, what Investigative Process are conducted involving Use of Force and Internal Investigations, how complaints against Officers are handled, and detailed procedures involving disciplinary matters.